hisubram/mobilefoundation/c_using_mfs_p2.md

 * This action stops your existing server and deletes the data.
 A new server instance is created with an updated version, if available.
 This action takes a few minutes to complete.

-**Note**: All the data from your previous server instance including information on the apps and adapters is persisted in the configured {{site.data.keyword.dashdbshort_notm}} service instance, this data is used to recreate your server.
+**Note**: All the data from your previous server instance including information on the apps and adapters is persisted in the configured {{site.data.keyword.Db2_on_Cloud_short}} service instance, this data is used to recreate your server.

 ##	Setting up advanced configuration
 {: #using_mfs_advanced_p2}